Amoi

 Amoi Technology Co., Ltd. (夏新电子) is a Chinese electronics company based in Xiamen, Fujian.
 It is a mobile service provider which integrates manufacturing, research and development, and sales of mobile communication devices.

 History

-Amoi was established in 1997, with the original name of Amoisonic.
-Amoi now has a staff of more than 6000 and total assets of RMB 3.25 billion.
-Its English company name is derived from Amoy, the old name for Xiamen, from which the company originates.
+Amoi has its origins back to 1981 with Xiaxin Electronics Co., Ltd. The company entered the VCR market in 1993.
+In 1997, Amoi was established as a joint venture under the name Xiamen Xiaxin Electronics Co., Ltd and listed on the Shanghi Stock Exchange.
+In 2003, it officially changed its name to Amoi Electronics.

 Research and Development

 Amoi Shanghai Institution, Amoi Research Center.

 Products

 Amoi manufactures a diverse range of consumer electronics, including mobile phones and LCD televisions, for sale both domestically and internationally.

 Amoi also manufactures the 3 Skypephone mobile phone along with the INQ Phone, the social networking phone exclusive to 3 Skypephone.